Mikejo5000/vsts-docs-pr/docs/package/nuget/upstream-sources.md

 monikerRange: '>= tfs-2018'
 ---

 # Use packages from nuget.org

 **VSTS** | **TFS 2018**

 > [!NOTE]
 > NuGet upstream sources are only available for **VSTS and TFS 2018 Update 2 and newer**.
+> All feeds created before TFS 2018 Update 2 are unable to use the nuget.org upstream source.
+The ability to upgrade [legacy feeds](../reference/feed-upgrade-learn-more.md) to use the nuget.org upstream source will come in the next major release of TFS.
+In the meantime, you can use it by creating a new feed.

 The NuGet client natively supports multiple package sources, so you can use packages from both nuget.org and private feeds (like your Package Management feed).
 However, there are some limitations (outlined on the [upstream sources concepts page](../concepts/upstream-sources.md)) with that configuration, and we recommend instead managing package sources server-side using a single feed and upstream sources.